ggorlen/rene/README.md

 ## What?

-Unofficial Georgia Tech CS6515 Graduate Algorithms pseudocode to Python 3 transpiler.
+This is a pseudocode to Python 3 transpiler for the OMSCS course [CS6515: Graduate Algorithms](http://omscs.wikidot.com/courses:cs6515).

 ## Why?